The SC Workers’ Compensation Claim Process

 What Happens After you File a Workers’ Comp Claim in SC?

 Depending upon the facts specific to your situation, your attorney may request a hearing.
-The hearing will be led by a SC Workers’ Comp Commissioner.
+The hearing will be led by an SC Workers’ Comp Commissioner.
 You will appear with your SC workers’ comp lawyer.
 Your employer may send a representative and the employer’s workman’s comp insurance representative will attend, depending on the dispute.
 The Workers’ Comp Commissioner will review the evidence presented and issue a determination following the hearing.
 Securing a Columbia, SC workers’ compensation attorney to represent you at that hearing will ensure that your rights are protected.
-In the event that you and your attorney are unhappy with the decision, you reserve the right to appeal.
+If you and your attorney are unhappy with the decision, you reserve the right to appeal.